KEY QUESTION: What is the Texas Commission on Jail Standards, and how does the Commission affect county government?

 PART 9 – TEXAS COMMISSION ON JAIL STANDARDS

-1. The Texas Legislature created the Texas Commission on Jail Standards (Commission) in 1975 to implement a declared state policy that all county jail facilities conform to minimum standards of construction, maintenance and operation.
+- The Texas Legislature created the Texas Commission on Jail Standards (Commission) in 1975 to implement a declared state policy that all county jail facilities conform to minimum standards of construction, maintenance, and operation.

-2. The Commission is comprised of nine members, appointed to six-year overlapping terms by the governor with concurrence of the Senate.
-Two members are to be county sheriffs, one must be a county judge, one a licensed medical practitioner, and one a county commissioner; four members are citizens not holding public office.
+- The Commission is comprised of nine members appointed to six-year overlapping terms by the governor with concurrence of the Senate.
+Two members are to be county sheriffs, one must be a County Judge, one a licensed medical practitioner, and one a County Commissioner; four members are citizens not holding public office.
 The governor designates the chairperson.
 An executive director, appointed by the Commission, serves as the administrative officer of the Commission.

-6. It is the duty of the Commission to establish and communicate reasonable written rules and procedures establishing minimum standards, inspection procedures, enforcement policies and technical assistance for:
+- It is the duty of the Commission to establish and communicate reasonable written rules and procedures establishing minimum standards, inspection procedures, enforcement policies, and technical assistance for:

-B. the custody, care and treatment of inmates;
+- the custody, care, and treatment of inmates; and

-7. The Commission conducts yearly surprise inspections of county jails to determine compliance with standards.
-The Commission encourages members of the commissioners court to attend jail inspections.
+- The Commission conducts yearly surprise inspections of county jails to determine compliance with standards.
+The Commission encourages members of the Commissioners Court to attend jail inspections.

-8. When the Commission determines minimum standards are not met in a jail, it informs the county sheriff and the commissioners court and sets a time period (usually a year) to have the situation corrected.
-The sheriff and commissioners court can apply to the Commission for a variance in the standards.
+- When the Commission determines minimum standards are not met in a jail, it informs the county sheriff and the Commissioners Court and sets a time period (usually a year) to have the situation corrected.
+The sheriff and Commissioners Court can apply to the Commission for a variance in the standards.

-9. When county jails are found noncompliant and the problems are not corrected, the Commission has the authority to shut down a jail and require the transfer of prisoners to an acceptable detention facility.
+- When a county jail is found noncompliant and the problems are not corrected, the Commission has the authority to shut down the jail and require the transfer of prisoners to an acceptable detention facility.